Bradford Dillman

-Bradford Dillman (April 14, 1930 – January 16, 2018) was an American actor and author.
+Bradford Dillman (April 14, 1930 – January 16, 2018) was an American actor and author, who appeared in over 140 film, television, and stage productions between 1953 and 1995.
+He originated the role of Edmund Tyrone in Eugene O'Neill's Long Day's Journey into Night, earning a Theatre World Award, and won the 1959 Cannes Film Festival Award for Best Actor for his performance in the film Compulsion.
+He was also a Golden Globe Award winner and a Primetime Emmy Award nominee.

 Early life

 Bradford Dillman was born on April 14, 1930, in San Francisco, the son of Dean Dillman, a stockbroker, and Josephine (née Moore).
 Bradford's paternal grandparents were Charles Francis Dillman and Stella Borland Dean.
 He studied at Town School for Boys and St. Ignatius High School from which he graduated in 1949.
 He later attended the Hotchkiss School in Connecticut, where he became involved with school theatre productions.
 While at Yale University, he enlisted in the U.S. Naval Reserve in 1948.
 While a student, he was a member of the Yale Dramatic Association, Fence Club, Torch Honor Society, The Society of Orpheus and Bacchus, WYBC and Berzelius.
 He graduated from Yale in 1951 with a BA in English Literature.

+Military service

 After graduation, he entered the United States Marine Corps as an officer candidate, training at Parris Island.
 He was commissioned as a second lieutenant in the Marine Corps in September 1951.
 As he was preparing to deploy to the war in Korea, his orders were changed, and he spent the rest of his time in the Marine Corps, from 1951 to 1953, teaching communication in the Instructors' Orientation Course.
 He was discharged in 1953 with the rank of first lieutenant.